 - From Bancal port, board a public boat bound for Gigantes Norte (P75).

-Note that public boat going to Gigantes Norte has only one trip which departs at 10:00 AM.
+Note that the public boat going to Gigantes Norte has only one trip which departs at 10:00 AM.
 Same as going back to Bancal from Gigantes which departs at 1:00 PM.

 - There are shuttles that come in and out of the airport.
 Take a van that goes to the city center.
 Alight at SM Iloilo.

 - Cross to the other side through the overpass bridge.
-Beside 7-Eleven, ride a jeep that goes to the Ceres bus terminal; travel time is about 40 minutes to an hour depending on traffic.
+Next to the 7-Eleven store, ride a jeep that goes to the Ceres bus terminal; travel time is about 40 minutes to an hour depending on traffic.

 - Once at the terminal, look for the buses or vans bound for Estancia (P190-200); travel time would take about 3 hours.

 - Alight at the town of Estancia, which is the last stop and only a few minutes of walk away from the port.

 - The pump boat usually leaves at 10 in the morning; it would also depend on the number of passengers.
 A boat ride would take about 2 to 3 hours depending on the current.
 The fare is around P80.
 For big groups, you can charter a private boat for P4000-5000.

-Cabugao Gamay Island is part of the several island destinations during the island hopping.
+Cabugao Gamay Island is part of several island destinations during the island hopping.
 On a good day, it usually takes 20 minutes or so to get to the island.

 Entrance Fee and Other Charges

 - Entrance Fee: Cabugao Gamay Island is usually included in the Gigantes island hopping tour packages.
-These packages normally include entrance fee.
-As of writing, entrance fee is P50.
+These packages normally include the entrance fee.
+As of writing, the entrance fee is P50.

 - Island Hopping Tour: P1500 – P2000/pax (good for 5-10 pax)